Anthony Cunningham

 Anthony Cunningham (born 16 June 1965) is a former hurler who has since managed various Gaelic football and hurling teams.
 He was manager of the Galway county hurling team between 2011 and 2015 and of the Roscommon county football team between 2018 and 2022.
 He is the only manager to lead a football team and a hurling team to provincial titles in two different provinces.

 Born in Peterswell, County Galway, Cunningham was raised in the south of the county.
 He was a two-time Connacht medallist at colleges level with Our Lady's College while also joining the St Thomas' senior club team.
 Cunningham made his debut on the inter-county scene at the age of fifteen when he first linked up with the Galway minor team.
 An All-Ireland-winning captain in this grade, he later captained Galway to an All-Ireland title with the under-21 team.
 Cunningham joined the senior panel during the 1983-84 league.
-He went on to play for Galway in attack during a successful era, and won two All-Ireland medals and one National Hurling League medal.
+He went on to play for Galway in attack during a successful era and won two All-Ireland medals and one National Hurling League medal.
 He was an All-Ireland runner-up on four occasions.
 As a member of the Connacht inter-provincial team, Cunningham won four Railway Cup medals between 1986 and 1991.
-Throughout his inter-county career he made 15 championship appearances.
+During his inter-county career he made 15 championship appearances.
 Cunningham retired from inter-county hurling following the conclusion of the 1993 championship.

 Acting as a coach of both hurling and Gaelic football, Cunningham's first position as manager of the Roscommon senior hurling team was an unsuccessful one.
 In 2006 he took charge of the St Brigid's football team, guiding them to back-to-back championship titles.
 Cunningham later guided Garrycastle to an All-Ireland appearance having already secured a Leinster title and three successive championship titles.

 In 2009, Cunningham was back as an inter-county manager with the Galway under-21 hurling team.
 His tenure, which culminated in the winning of the All-Ireland title, led to Cunningham being appointed manager of the Galway senior team on 27 October 2011.
 He has since gone on to lead Galway to two All-Ireland final appearances and a Leinster title.
 He was manager of the Galway senior team from 2011 to 2015.

+Early life

+Cunningham is from the Castleboy area of south Galway, a hurling stronghold where little Gaelic football was played.
+After college he worked for Ericsson in Athlone and undertakes research at university.